DavinChurch/SQLFns/README.md

 # Repository Organization

+This is a member of the APLTree project at https://github.com/aplteam/apltree.

 ## The Distribution Directory

 This directory contains a workspace copy of the code for those that desire that form.
 Other old distribution options are available as a .dyapp file and a .dyalog namespace script.
 However, it is expected that most distribution will be done with the individual source code text files in the Source directory.